XingyuZHAO-THU/MC-CFD-coupling/README.md

 Theoretically, this program can be quickly applied to any type of reactors with various geometries and materials.
 ### 1.2 Prerequisites
-* Operating System Requirements: CentOS 7, Ubuntu 22.04, or higher versions of Linux distributions.
+* Operating System Requirements: CentOS 7, Ubuntu 22.04, or later versions of Linux distributions.
 This version cannot run directly on Windows systems，where modifications and adaptations are required.
+* Python 3.11 **(recommend)** or later
-* RMC 3.5.0 or higher, available upon resonable requests from the **'REAL'** group of the Department of Engineering Physics, Tsinghua University at http://reallab.ep.tsinghua.edu.cn.
+* RMC 3.5.0 or later, available upon resonable requests to the **'REAL'** group of the Department of Engineering Physics, Tsinghua University at http://reallab.ep.tsinghua.edu.cn.
-* ANSYS Fluent 2021 R1 **(recommended)** or higher.
+* ANSYS Fluent 2021 R1 **(recommended)** or later.
 * hdf5, the version must be consistent with the RMC compilation dependencies and ANSYS Fluent’s hdf5 architecture, **v1.10.5 is recommended**.
-* mpich, v3.2.1 or higher is recommended.
+* mpich, v3.2.1 or later is recommended.
-* cmake, v3.26.0 or higher is recommended.
+* cmake, v3.26.0 or later is recommended.
 ### 1.3 Program Structure
 * The `\lib_h5rw` folder contains the dynamic link libraries compiling external hdf5 read/write functions.
 * The `\libudf` folder contains the UDF compilation path and library files for Fluent, which are `.dll` and `.lib` on **Windows**, and `.so` on **Linux**.